 That means media companies have access to great content experts.
 They know how to put on a show and how to tell a great story.
 And they use that expertise when they sell to you.

-They’ll typically roll out a show reel for all the big TV shows coming out soon.
-These show reels are professionally produced and make the content look amazing.
+They’ll typically roll out a show reel for all the coming soon TV shows.
+These reels are professionally produced and make the content look amazing.
 Of course they do.

-It’s exciting to have this inside view of what’s coming up before anyone else does.
+It feels exciting to have this inside view of what’s going to be on TV before everyone else.

 But here’s the thing.